GuillaumeJasmin/redux-crud-manager/README.md

 dispatch(userManager.actions.delete(data, { remote: true }));
 ```

+Note: `data` can be an object or an array

-If you want to not make a remote request but only use local change, set `remote: false`
+If you don't want to make a remote request but only use local change, set `remote: false`

-## PreCreate, preUpdate, preDelete
+### PreCreate, preUpdate, preDelete

 You can create update and delete data locally and then save on remote.
 Its usefull when you want to do many changes and save after.